Grrrben/gocoin/README.md

 Response identical to `/block`.

 [POST] `http://localhost:8000/block/distributed`
-A receiver for blocks mined by other clients.
+A receiver for blocks mined by other nodes.
 Should contain a (Block) block and a (string) sender.
-The method is called automatically by other clients when they mined a block.
+The method is called automatically by other nodes when they mined a block.

 Gives a 200 on success or a 409 if a conflict arises.